by Carolyn Thomas ♥ @HeartSisters

 The intriguing title of her article (“Yentl’s Bikini: Sex Differences in STEMI“) first needs three translations.

 1. The word “Yentl”, she reminds us, is the heroine of the Isaac Bashevis Singer story, who had to disguise herself as a man in order to study the Talmud because women at the time weren’t allowed to do so.
 In cardiology, using the word Yentl to describe female heart patients who are underdiagnosed or undertreated compared to men was first coined by cardiologist Dr. Bernadine Healy almost three decades ago.(2)

 2. The word “bikini” refers here to the areas of a woman’s body that are most commonly studied by medical researchers (i.e. the breasts and reproductive areas that would be covered up if you’re wearing a bikini).

 3. The acronym “STEMI”, as I described in my patient-friendly, jargon free glossary, stands for ST-Elevation Myocardial Infarction (heart attack).
-This is the most severe form of heart attack, in which an artery that feeds the heart muscle can become blocked, cutting off blood flow to that muscle.
-So opening up that blood supply as quickly as possible (what our doctors call “revascularization”) can be lifesaving.
+This is the more severe form of heart attack, in which an artery that feeds the heart muscle can become fully blocked, cutting off blood flow to that muscle.
+Opening up that blood supply as quickly as possible (what our doctors call “revascularization”) can be lifesaving.

 In Dr. Gulati’s article, she notes that back in 1991, Dr. Healy concluded that, “in cardiovascular disease, women remained second‐class citizens in terms of equity of treatment and outcomes of the disease that was most likely to kill them.”